namuan/swagger-confluence/docs/SPIKES.md

 ##### To Update Page Content

 * We need to increment version that we retrieve from the last call
-* We need to remove \ before " other the server complains about the data format

 ```
 curl -X "PUT" "http://docker-ip:8090/rest/api/content/{results[0].id}?expand=body.storage" \